Martina Sorbara

 Martina Sorbara (born November 13, 1978) is a Canadian singer-songwriter.
-Initially the frontwoman of the band Dragonette, it is now Sorbara's solo project.
+Initially a solo artist under her own name, she later became the frontwoman of the band Dragonette.

 Background

 The daughter of Greg Sorbara, a former Member of Provincial Parliament and Minister of Finance in Ontario, she grew up in Maple, Ontario and attended the Toronto Waldorf School in Thornhill, Ontario.